Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-NAFLD is a common disease of the liver.
-It occurs when there is too much fat in the liver.
-If NAFLD is severe, it can cause liver damage similar to the damage caused by drinking too much alcohol.
-However, NAFLD is not caused by drinking alcohol.
+Nonalcoholic fatty liver disease (NAFLD) is a common disease of the liver.
+It occurs when you have too much fat in the liver.
+If NAFLD is severe, it can cause liver damage that seems like the damage caused by drinking too much alcohol.
+But NAFLD is not caused by drinking alcohol.
 This sheet tells you more about NAFLD and how it can be managed.

-The liver is an organ located in the upper right side of the abdomen.
-It has many important functions.
+The liver is an organ in the upper right side of the belly (abdomen).
+It has many important jobs.
 These include:

 Making a substance called bile that helps break down fats

 Storing and releasing sugar (glucose) into the blood to give the body energy

 A healthy liver may contain some fat.
 But if too much fat builds up in the liver, this causes NAFLD.
 NAFLD can be mild, causing fatty liver.
 Or it can be more severe and show inflammation, as well as the fat.
 This can cause non-alcoholic steatohepatitis (NASH).